bfrager/diploid/README.md

 Each player controls a single orb.
 The player's orbs are linked together by a beam that must stay out of the path of incoming blocks.
 The longer the beam stays uninterrupted, the higher the score achieved, and the harder the game gets.

+## Controls

+Player 1 moves their orb up, left, down, and right with the W,A,S,D keys respectively.

+Player 2 moves their orb up, left, down, and right with the arrow keys respectively.

 # User Stories

 As a player, I have the option of playing the game without a partner, so that I can enjoy it solo when there's no-one to play with.